TaeKwonDo

 GMA-ASP Policy:

-To hold your position on weeks off from school, summer breaks, fall breaks and holidays, there is a weekly $30 maintenance fee to hold your position.
+Weekly Tuition $110 per week: (Extended Care Available) To hold your position on weeks off from school, summer breaks, fall breaks and holidays, there is a weekly $40 maintenance fee to hold your position.
+The maintenance fee keeps the tuition rates down and saves your spot.
 As an added benefit, the maintenance fee also includes weekly martial arts training classes during the off seasons and seasonal breaks.
 Please note: We do not prorate short school weeks, inclement weather-closed days or sick personal days.
 You must call the school before 1pm if your child is not attending or does not need to be picked up on a specific day.
 If a driver has to wait or have a teacher search for a child, there is a $10 no-call fee.
 GMA also offers Summer camps and Fall / Spring camps if there is enough interest.

 Items to bring to the registration meeting: